Tyfoom/flutter_web_auth_2/flutter_web_auth_2/README.md

 - Make sure that your users know about the new requirements, as described [here](https://pub.dev/packages/desktop_webview_window)

+Last, but not least, version `4.0.0` also added *full* support for Universal links on iOS and macOS!
+In order to do this, two additional options have been added (which are *required* if `callbackUrlScheme` is `https`!):
+- `httpsHost` is the host of the callback URL
+- `httpsPath` is the path of the callback URL

 ### Upgrading to `3.x`

 Version `3.0.0` featured a huge refactor which made it possible to maintain even more configuration